boutproject/boutproject.github.io/doc.markdown

 The source for this website is located on github [here](https://github.com/boutproject/boutproject.github.io).
 If you would like to contribute to these pages please contact [one of the developers](mailto:benjamin.dudson@york.ac.uk).
+Most of the pages are written using [Markdown](http://daringfireball.net/projects/markdown/syntax).

 # Other useful links